marcel-goldschen-ohm/TimeSeriesAnalyzer/README.md

  ```

 ## Sweeps
 Each time series within a group is referred to as a sweep.
 The spinbox in the UI above the plots allows specifying which sweeps are visible and traversal across the sweeps.
+You can enter multiple sweeps in the sweeps spinbox in a format compatible with MATLAB index arrays (e.g. "1 3,7:9").

 ![Sweeps Spinbox](images/SweepsSpinbox.png "Sweeps Spinbox")